- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

 - Through the Incentives of the IT departments

 All of these things are present before these vendors even begin to present their value proposition.

 It should be noted that much of the information presented through the mechanisms listed above are false.
-Yet, they are still effective in shaping the views of the buyers.
-I can come up with example after example of how SAP stopped competitors by pitting immature products against established and effective applications through promising future growth in what the application could do.
+Yet, they are still useful in shaping the views of the buyers.
+I can come up with an example of how SAP stopped competitors by pitting immature products against established and effective applications by promising future growth in what the application could do.

 One example of this is in the service parts planning space.

 The MCA Solutions Story